-If you’re deep in Baby Step 2 and laser-focused on getting out of debt, you’ve probably had a few moments of feeling like you hit a wall.
+If you’re deep in Baby Step 2 and laser-focused on trying to get out of debt, you’ve probably had a few moments of feeling like you hit a wall.
 Maybe you’re thinking you should be making better progress.
 You’re exhausted, and you feel like there isn’t anything more you can do to become debt-free.

-1. Start couponing.
-You’ve probably heard this one a thousand times—but are you doing it?
+You’ve probably heard this a thousand times—but are you doing it?
 You can save a ton of money just by showing a coupon to the cashier.
 Just be sure you’re using coupons for products you already buy, otherwise you could end up overspending on items you’ll never use.
 That’s how you end up with 10 bottles of spicy mustard sitting in your pantry.

-3. Cut cable.
 Welcome to this millennium, where you can watch most of your favorite shows online.
 If you haven’t bitten the bullet yet, do it!
-Put that $100 cable bill toward your debt each month and watch how quickly your debt snowball moves.
+Put that $100 cable bill toward your debt each month and watch how quickly your debt snowball starts rolling.

 Coordinate Financial Peace University and change someone's life!Sign Me Up!